-Statistically the US fares worse than Germany: infant mortality is about 40% higher (mainly because of the high teenage pregnancy rate and because many poor people with high-risk pregnancies never receive any prenatal care), life expectancy is roughly the same in the two countries while total per capita health care expenditure is about 60% higher in the US than in Germany.
+Statistically the US fares worse than Germany: infant mortality is about 40% higher (mainly because of the high teenage pregnancy rate and because many poor people with high-risk pregnancies never receive any prenatal care), life expectancy is roughly the same while total per capita health care expenditure is about 60% higher in the US than in Germany.

 (Back to the list of topics)

 First of all, Americans move around a lot more than Germans.
 It seems that most people don't stay longer than two or three years at the same place, at least until they buy a house.